1. Looking after plants gives us a sense of responsibility.

-Moreover, the rhythmic nature of many tasks associated with horticulture – weeding, hoeing, sowing, sweeping – allows thoughts to ebb and flow along with our movements.
-I often take to watering the plants in my patio when trying to untangle the knots in plots or characterisation that can arise when writing a novel, and all too often the solution comes to me far more easily there than if I sit staring and despairing at my screen.
+Moreover, the rhythmic nature of many tasks associated with horticulture – weeding, trimming, sowing, sweeping – allows thoughts to ebb and flow along with our movements.
+I often take to watering the plants in my patio when trying to untangle the knots in plots or characterization that can arise when writing a novel, and all too often the solution comes to me far more easily there than if I sit staring and despairing at my screen.
 The competing thoughts inside my head somehow clear and settle, and ideas that are barely formed take shape.

 5. Working in nature releases happy hormones.

 To say that gardening encourages us to exercise and spend time outdoors might seem a statement of the obvious, but it’s worth reminding ourselves that what’s good for the body is also good for the mind.
 When I’m deeply immersed in writing it can be all too easy to forget this, but when we exercise levels of serotonin and dopamine (hormones that make us feel good) rise and the level of cortisol (a hormone associated with stress), is lowered.
 It’s true that a session in the garden can be tiring, but it can also get rid of excess energy so you sleep better and ultimately feel renewed inside.